On Uniqueness of Submaximally Symmetric Vector Ordinary Differential Equations of C-Class: Homogeneous structures and Cartan-theoretic descriptions

 \section{Homogeneous structures and Cartan-theoretic descriptions}

-Our method for proving Theorems \ref{T:I} and \ref{T:Main1} will rely on the fact that Cartan geometries (see \S\ref{S:CG}) associated to submaximally symmetric vector ODEs are locally homogeneous.
+Our method for proving Theorems \ref{T:I} and \ref{T:Main1} will rely on the fact that Cartan geometries (see Section~\ref{S:CG}) associated to submaximally symmetric vector ODEs are locally homogeneous (see Lemma \ref{L:LoHom}).
 In this section, we summarize all relevant symmetry-based facts about such geometries and their corresponding algebraic models of ODE type.
-We will use $G, P, G_0$ and $\g$ from \S \ref{S:FM}, and the filtration and grading on $\g$ defined there.
+We will use $G$, $P$, $G_0$ and $\g$ from Section~\ref{S:FM}, and the filtration and grading on $\g$ defined there.